agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useColorScheme.md

 };
 ```

-To add support for switching the color scheme to use instead of `primary`, we can do so easily using the `useColorScheme` hook as follows:
+To switch the color scheme from `primary` to `secondary`, you can use the `useColorScheme` hook as follows:

 ```js
 const secondaryComponentConfig = useColorScheme("secondary", componentConfig);
 ```

-`secondaryComponentConfig` then has the following value:
+The `secondaryComponentConfig` then has the following value:

 ```js {3,9,21,25}
 {